psychemedia/storytelling-notes/undutiful-daughter.md

 But she was headstrong and vain, and nothing would satisfy her but to have her looking-glass chamber.
 She answered her father and said,

-What is there more beautiful to be seen than my face?"
+"What is there more beautiful to be seen than my face?"

 He rejoined, "Surely there are sweet flowers, the rose and the lily, and the daffadowndilly."